 Traveling to Osaka, Japan and not sure which city sights you must explore?
 Excellent, because that’s exactly what we’re talking about in this detailed Osaka itinerary!

 We’ll tell you all about the city’s most iconic sights, from the famous streets lined with neon signs, to some of the oldest Buddhist temples in Japan.

 And we will also cover some other cities that are close by – if you have four days in Osaka, there’s no reason not to explore as much as you can of this stunning country.
 So, here’s our itinerary for four amazing days in Osaka!

 If you’re staying in the country longer than these 4 days, we highly recommend getting the Japan Railway Pass.
 You will save a lot of money in the long run, especially if you plan on exploring larger cities like Tokyo, Kyoto, Hiroshima etc.

 But, if you’re only in Osaka for 4 days, then it might not be worth it to get that JR pass.
 Busses are much cheaper than Shinkansen trains, but they are also much slower.
-They are the most economic means of travelling, as long as you don’t mind spending more time in transport.
+They are the most economic means of traveling, as long as you don’t mind spending more time on transport.